- Community Development

 News and Updates.........................................

-Phase 2: The project was presented to OSTAC on 12/9/2021 to get input on the trail alignment.
+Phase 2: The project was presented to OSTAC December 9, 2021 to get input on the trail alignment.
 Staff recommended the alignment of Phase 2 go on the northside of Industrial Lane, OSTAC concurred.
-An Intergovermental Agreement (IGA) has been approved amending the budget to $3,500,000 (80% grant funding).
-The additional funding will be used during construction.
-The 90% plan review is complete.
-The consultant is starting the right of way phase of the project to acquire right of way or easements to construct the trail.
+An Intergovernmental Agreement has been approved amending the budget to $3,500,000 (80% grant funding).
+The additional funds will go toward construction.
+The 90% plan review is complete; however CDOT requested additional historical surveys be done on two properties.
+The consultant has commenced the right-of-way phase to acquire the required right-of-way or easements to construct the trail.
+Right-of-way plans have been submitted to CDOT and Broomfield for review.

 This project will create safe bike and pedestrian access along Industrial Lane.
 It will also improve access to the US 36 Bikeway for Broomfield residents.